jacobmoe/pgmig/README.md

 # pgmig

-**Migration management library for [go-pg](https://github.com/go-pg/pg) using [pkger](https://github.com/markbates/pkger)**
+**Migration management library using [go-pg](https://github.com/go-pg/pg) and [pkger](https://github.com/markbates/pkger)**

-Simple interface for creating and running Postgres schema migrations.
-Generated migrations are up and down SQL files, packaged into the project binary using pkger.
+Provides a simple interface for creating, running and packaging Postgres schema migrations.
+Generated migrations are `up` and `down` SQL files, packaged into the project binary using pkger.
 Put the migration files directory wherever you want in the project.

 ## Dependencies